Jose-Rodrigues-py/AirBnb-scraper/README.md

 ** Important note:
 Apify is a "Freemium" platform, meaning that it is free to use, but limited.
 In the free tier, I could only run once a month, which makes it impossible for the logic to work seamlessly.
-In this way, although the app works, it has never been fully testes (no ML was ever conducted).
+In this way, although the app works, it has never been fully tested (no ML was ever conducted).